Franco Carraro: From the 1980s to the 2000s

-The 1986 Italian football betting scandal, referred to as Totonero or Totonero bis, created a vacancy that Carraro would accept as the FIGC commissioner from 1986 to 1987.
+The 1986 Italian football betting scandal, referred to as Totonero or Totonero bis, created a vacancy that Carraro would accept as the FIGC special commissioner from 1986 to 1987.
 The presidency would follow that of the Italia 90 Committee, the executive committee of the 1990 FIFA World Cup.
-In 1994, he became president of Impregilo, the biggest pole of Italian construction.
-He was president of the FIGC from 1997 to 2001.
-He was reelected as president of the FIGC in 2001 and remained in this position until 2006.
+In 1994, he became president of Impregilo, which was the biggest pole of Italian construction.
+He was president of Lega Calcio from 21 February 1997 to 28 December 2001.
+He was once again elected as president of the FIGC on 28 December 2001 and remained in this position until 8 May 2006.
 He was also a member of the UEFA executive board from 2004 to 2009.
+As of 2004–2005, Carraro led the FIGC as president, with Giancarlo Abete as deputy vice-president, Francesco Ghirelli, Giancarlo Gentile as secretary, Antonello Valentini, Gianni Petrucci as CONI president, Sergio Pagnozzi as CONI general secretary, Carlo Tavecchio as president of the National Amateur League (LND), and Gabriele Gravina as member of the FIGC's Federal Council.